dockstore/dockstore-documentation/docs/advanced-topics/dockstore-cli/dockstore-cli-faq.rst

 ------------------------------------------------------------------

 If for regulatory reasons, you want to kick your security up a notch and store your dockstore token in a password vault or similar, we have the option of retrieving your Dockstore token using a user-defined command.
-For example the following will retrieve the token from a specific text file.
+For example, the following will retrieve the token from a specific text file.
 Consider combining this with encryption, a centralized cloud secrets manager, etc.

 ::

-    token = cat /home/my-user/dockstoreTokenVault.txt
+    tokenCommmand = cat /home/my-user/dockstoreTokenVault.txt
     server-url = https://www.dockstore.org/api

 The CLI is failing with Java 8 or 11